v-finance/camelot/doc/sphinx/source/tutorial/videostore.rst

 In our case we want to display four fields: ``title``, ``short_description``, ``release_date``, and ``genre`` (that is, all of them.)

+The fields displayed on the form can optionally be specified too in the ``form_display`` attribute.

 We also add a ``__unicode__()`` method that will return either the title of the movie entity or ``'Untitled movie'`` if title is empty.
 The ``__unicode__()``